fbpx

 Recipes

-‘Better For You’ Cupcakes By Candace Nelson
+Better-For-You Cupcakes By Candace Nelson

 Discover the story

 We are all about a better-for-you recipe here at Women of Today!
-These dairy-free and gluten-free cupcakes are made with black beans and coconut cream — And are delicious and healthier way to enjoy a classic dessert.
+These dairy-free and gluten-free cupcakes are made with black beans and coconut cream — And are a delicious and healthier way to enjoy a classic dessert.

 Better For You Black Bean Chocolate Cupcakes